 If you already have a working RX, we can just replace the failed TX.
 Alternatively, we can use a full replacement solution for this application.- PN F-RF-BR

-16 mW Fiber Optic RF Transmitter for Television Carrier signals or any other RF in the 45-870 MHz band.
-Transmits full band signals with linear response.
+Internally modulated 2-8 mW Fiber Optic RF CATV Analog or Digital QAM ATSC Transmitter for Television Carrier signals or any other RF in the 45-870 MHz band.
+1550nm Optics for C-Band comparability with EDFA Optical Amplifier systems.